 Still can't find what you are looking for?
 Please feel free to contact the UAS Support Center for general questions and comments.

 A public agency is allowed to operate under the COA as a public aircraft operator to conduct training exercises as a component/tool of the exercise.
-Training pilots on how to fly a UAS or using the UAS to memorialize events does not constitute a governmental function, and would not be authorized under the COA.

 Still can't find what you are looking for?
 Please feel free to contact the UAS Support Center for general questions and comments.